 5. Measure the level of ex-ante aggregate demand when autonomous investment and consumption expenditure (A) is Rs 50 crores, and MPS is 0.2 and level of income (Y) is Rs 4000 crores.
 State whether the economy is in equilibrium or not (cite reasons).

 6. Explain ‘Paradox of Thrift’.

 Paradox of thrift is said to be a situation where people tend to save more money and this form of increased saving leads to reduced consumption and as a result there is a decrease in aggregate consumption.
 Such a system of savings will lead to decrease in levels of employment and reduce the total savings of the economy and slows down growth of economy.
 This is one of the central component of Keynesian economics.

 NCERT Solution for Class 12 Economics Chapter 4 – Determination Of Income And Employment.
 This chapter explains in brief a manner about how the income and employment are determined.

 Chief concepts of this chapter –

 - Aggregate supply

 - Effective demand

-NCERT solutions for class 12 Economics chapter 4 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
-The above mentioned is the illustrations for class 12 CBSE syllabus.
-For more solutions and study materials of NCERT solutions for class 12 Economics visit BYJU’S or download the app for more information and the best learning experience.
+NCERT Solutions for Class 12 Economics Chapter 4 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
+The above mentioned are the illustrations for the Class 12 CBSE syllabus.
+For more solutions and study materials of NCERT solutions for Class 12 Economics, visit BYJU’S or download the app for more information.